Kishan-kumar2020/new-project/README.md

 - You should not be access other routes without login
 - If token is not present, redirect user to login page

+# video 3
+- Not able to access the routes with login

+# video 4

+# video 5

+# Additionals
+- Create a Loader Component to use across API calls
+- Added a default user svg [utils -> icons -> UserIcon.svg]